Chloe Alvarado (she/her/ella), Communications and Program Associate

 Erica is a researcher and program manager who has spent the last 20+ years working on SRH issues in both the U.S. and in international settings.
 She has served as RHEDI’s Executive Director since 2020.
 Prior to joining RHEDI, Erica focused on making abortion more accessible and acceptable through her work at Gynuity Health Projects.
 In particular, Erica’s work contributed to the evidence base on the safety and feasibility of telemedicine abortion, the efficacy of medication abortion at higher gestational ages, and the lack of association between medication abortion and clostridial infection.
 Erica holds a Masters in Public Health from Columbia University.

-Ian Lague, MS (he/him), Curriculum and Communications Director
+Ian Lague, MS (he/him), Director of Curriculum and Communications

 Ian is a medical educator and academic editor who has managed RHEDI’s curriculum design and communications strategy since 2017.
 His work is focused on interactive learning tools that support patient autonomy and address reproductive injustice and structural inequity in medicine.
 He also supports RHEDI’s training, research, and DEIA programming.
 He received a Masters in Journalism from Columbia University’s Graduate School of Journalism, with a concentration in health reporting and medical ethics.
 He is coauthor, with Ronald Munson, of the medical ethics textbook Intervention and Reflection: Basic Issues in Bioethics, 10th edition.